fityannugroho/idn-area/docs/installation.md

 1. Install the dependencies

-   Use `npm install` command, to install all the dependencies.
+   Use `pnpm install` command, to install all the dependencies.

 1. Configure the environment variables